patrickchinoso/hello-world/README.md

 # hello-world
-"I am huble with dark skin"
+"I am humble with dark skin"
 "Very humble-genius and a sapiophile"